Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 # Set up Postman for the Actindo Core1 OpenAPI

+[comment]: <> (Imogen: Ich lasse die Datei noch hier, für den Fall.
+Der Text ist aber natürlich gleich wie beim Overview.)

 To send requests to the *Actindo Core1 Platform* API endpoints, you can use an external API tool, such as Postman.
 For detailed information on download, configuration, and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.

-Before you can send requests to the Core1 with Postman, you have to set it up to communicate with your system.
+Before you can send requests to the *Actindo Core1 OpenAPI* with Postman, you have to set it up to interact with your system.

 ## Define the headers

-Headers must be defined, so that the data is transferred to the Core1 in the appropriate format and responses are transmitted back to the user.
+Headers must be defined, so that the data is transferred to the *Actindo Core1 OpenAPI* in the appropriate format and responses are transmitted back to the user.
 To do so, follow the procedure below:

 1. Click the *Headers* tab.